uberspark/uberspark/docs/nextgen-toolkit/genuser-guide/install.rst

 task.

 .. note:: The |uspark| toolchain requires approximately 2.4 GB of disk space.
+Additionally, it is recommended to have configured at least 4GB-6GB of container memory.

 To achieve this, you need to issue the following command while in the top-level directory of